m-lab/ndt-server/spec/ndt7-protocol.md

 request does not look correct (e.g. if the WebSocket subprotocol is missing).
 Of course, also the query string MUST be parsed and the upgrade MUST fail if the query string is not parseable or not acceptable.
-The server MUST store the metadata sent by the client using the query string.
+The server SHOULD store the metadata sent by the client using the query string.

 The upgrade response MUST contain the selected subprotocol in compliance